mhorga/mhorga.github.io/_posts/2015-11-23-ibdesignable-and-ibinspectable.markdown

 ...
 {% endhighlight %}

 Now go to the storyboard and, voila!
 There is an image and text underneath.
 And all this was accomplished by using the `IBDesignable` attribute.
 There is a catch about the __prepareForInterfaceBuilder()__ method though.
-Although it’s compiled for runtime, code called from `prepareForInterfaceBuilder` never gets called except by the `Interface Builder` at design time, so if you run the app nothing will displayed at this time.
+Although it’s compiled for runtime, code called from `prepareForInterfaceBuilder` never gets called except by the `Interface Builder` at design time, so if you run the app nothing will displayed this time.
 Go ahead and see for yourself.
 So let's comment out that method:

 {% highlight swift %}
 //    override func prepareForInterfaceBuilder() {